Send your event data from RudderStack to Amazon S3.

 IAM Role ARN: Enter the ARN of the IAM role.

-If Role-based Authentication is disabled, you need to enter the AWS Access Key ID and AWS Secret Access Key to authorize RudderStack to write to your S3 bucket.
+If Role-based Authentication is disabled, enter the AWS Access Key ID and AWS Secret Access Key to authorize RudderStack to write to your S3 bucket.
+For more information on obtaining these credentials, see the Permissions section.

-Enable Server Side Encryption: When this setting is enabled, RudderStack adds a header x-amz-server-side-encryption with the value AES256 to the PutObject request when sending the data to the S3 bucket.
+Enable Server Side Encryption: When you enable this setting, RudderStack adds a header x-amz-server-side-encryption with the value AES256 to the PutObject request when sending the data to the S3 bucket.
+See Encryption with S3 managed keys for more information.

 Encryption

 Amazon S3 provides encryption at rest.
-The object gets encrypted while saving it to the S3 bucket and is decrypted before downloading from S3.
+The objects get encrypted while saving them to the bucket and are decrypted before downloading from S3.

-S3 provides a way to set the default encryption behavior for a bucket.
-You can set the default encryption on a bucket from its properties.
-The objects are encrypted using server-side encryption with either Amazon S3-managed keys (SSE-S3) or AWS Key Management Service (AWS KMS) customer managed keys (CMKs):
+S3 lets you set the default encryption behavior for a bucket.
+It encrypts the objects using server-side encryption with either Amazon S3 managed keys (SSE-S3) or AWS KMS-managed keys (SSE-KMS).

-RudderStack can write to S3 buckets when the default encryption is set to AWS-KMS.
-The objects are encrypted using the customer managed keys (CMK) when uploaded to the bucket.
-A CMK can be created in your AWS Key Management Service (KMS).
+When the default encryption is set to AWS KMS-managed keys (SSE-KMS), S3 encrypts the objects using the customer managed keys (CMK) when they are uploaded to the bucket.

 This site uses cookies to improve your experience while you navigate through the website.
 Out of